igulluk/MAM-CLIP/readme.md

 - `files/dataset.py`: Image-Text dataset file.

 ## Image and Caption Extraction from Medical Books

+We extract image-caption pairs from the following books that are used in the pretraining.

 1. **Atlas of Mammography, 3rd Edition**
    [Link to Book](https://www.amazon.com/Atlas-Mammography-Ellen-Shaw-deParedes/dp/0781764335)